prominence-eosc/docs-eosc/source/containers.rst

 * ``shub://<user>/<repo>:<tag>`` (Singularity Hub)
 * URL of a tarball created by ``docker save``
 * URL of a Singularity image
+* path of a tarball created by ``docker save`` when remote storage is attached to jobs
+* path of a Singularity image when remote storage is attached to jobs

-Container registries other than Docker Hub may also work provided authentication is not required.
+Container registries other than Docker Hub may also work.
+It is possible to provide credentials to use for authenticating with a registry.

 Under some conditions a container runtime will be selected automatically.
 This will only happen if there is only one runtime which will work for the specified image.
 For other cases, e.g. a Docker Hub image, Singularity is used as the default but optionally udocker can be forced by the user.